 The institution is affiliated to Goa University and follows the academic calendar provided by the University.
 The examination is conducted at the end of each semester as per the schedule and guidelines provided by the University.
-At the beginning of the academic session the students are apprised of the academic calendar and the same is notified to students periodically in the form of notices electronically and wallpaper notice board.
+At the beginning of the academic session the students are apprised of the academic calendar and the same is notified to students periodically in the form of Notices electronically and Wallpaper Notice Board.
 The head of the institution incorporates minor changes in the academic calendar, whenever needed.
 The schedule of examinations is prepared by the examination committee.
-The Intra Semester Assessment (ISA) Monitoring Committee notifies the schedule of ISA at the beginning of every semester.
+Assignments are submitted by students as per the dates specified in the academic calendar.
 Each department prepares teaching plans in adherence with the academic calendar.
-The co-curricular and extracurricular activities are planned by various cells based on the schedule of ISA and SEE.
+The co-curricular and extracurricular activities are planned by various cells in the institution.